defold/defold.github.io/manuals/compute.md

 ---
+brief: This manual explains how to work with compute programs, shader constants and samplers.
+github: https://github.com/defold/doc
+language: en
 layout: manual
-language: en
-github: https://github.com/defold/doc
-toc: ["Compute programs","What can I do with compute shaders?","How does compute shaders work?","Creating a compute program","Using the compute program in Defold","Writing data from compute programs","Putting it all together","Shader program","Script component","Render script","Compatibility"]
 title: Defold compute manual
-brief: This manual explains how to work with compute programs, shader constants and samplers.
+toc: '["Compute programs","What can I do with compute shaders?","How does compute shaders work?","Creating a compute program","Using the compute program in Defold","Writing data from compute programs","Putting it all together","Shader program","Script component","Render script","Compatibility"]'
 ---

 # Compute programs